MeilCli/common-lint-reporter/README.md

 - stylelint(JSON)
 - checkstyle
 - junit
-  - compatibility: eslint, textlint, cpplint
+  - compatibility: eslint, textlint, cpplint, RuboCop

 ### Feature request
 Now, this action is WIP.
 Features are not enough and should improve about transformer and operator.
 If you have nice idea, please send as issue:heart: